Bunabun/screeps-async-typescript-starter/README.md

 To visit the docs, [click here](https://screepers.gitbook.io/screeps-typescript-starter/).

+## Async features

+The promise constructor is provided in an ambient context.
+To make sure it doesn't break anything in screeps as `Promise` is still defined as a function, the polyfill is `PromisePoly`.
+It behaves just as `Promise` with a function to delay actions by a certain number of ticks with `PromisePoly._delay(ticks)`.
+Async/await "Just Works™" and is compiled using es6 polyfills.
+Rollup is set up to allow the es6 polyfill to use the promise polyfill.

 ## Contributing

 Issues, Pull Requests, and contribution to the docs are welcome!
 See our [Contributing Guidelines](CONTRIBUTING.md) for more details.